Accessibility Statement for the website of the Boundary Commission for Northern Ireland

 Any new PDFs or Word documents we publish will meet accessibility standards.

 We do not currently have any plan to use live video.
 However, if we do use live video in the future, we do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

 What we’re doing to improve accessibility

 The parts of our website with accessibility issues will be repaired by November 2022 as part of the wider public sector website migration project detailed above.

 If you require specific documents in an alternative or accessible format, please contact us to discuss your requirements.

 Preparation of this accessibility statement

-This website was last tested for compliance with the Web Content Accessibility Guidelines 2.1 level A and level A in October 2020.
+This website was last tested for compliance with the Web Content Accessibility Guidelines 2.1 level A and level AA in October 2020.
 These tests have been carried out externally and independently.
 A sample of pages were selected to test for accessibility.
 You can find out more information about the testing method used on Gov.uk.

 We selected a sample of pages to test for accessibility.
 You can find out more information about the testing method used on Gov.uk.